MaskPlague/MO2_MWS_Handler/README.txt

 - 0.1.3:
     - Set nexus mod id to 0 when a mod from MWS is installed to disable the "Visit on Nexus" option in the modlist context menu

+- 0.1.5:
+    - Convert to tkinter from PyQt6.
+Reduces exe size from 36.3MB to 11.9MB
+    - Fix slow downloads when MO2 is closed
+    - Change duplicate download logic to replicate MO2's.
+We now ask the user if they want to redownload the file.